hudaprs/mean_contact_keeper/README.md

 # How to use

-1. Go to backend folder and run `npm run server`.
+1. Go to backend folder and run `npm install` then `npm run server`.
-2. Go to frontend folder and run `ng serve`.
+2. Make sure you have mongoDB with default setting installed.
-3. Make sure you have mongoDB with default setting installed.
+3. Go to frontend folder and run `npm install` then `ng serve`.